orsi/discworld/readme.md

 ## Side Effects
 Node.js will cache modules based on the filename, which allows for most singleton patterns to exist.
 However, typos in the referencing, such as require('./Singleton') and require('./singleton'), will both fetch the same module, except there will always be two instances no matter which method is used.

+## Random
+### Array.forEach()
+Array.forEach() only performs callback when element at index is set.
+Unfortunately, new Array(5) only sets the array length to 5, and every element is undefined.
+Therefore, Array.forEach(cb) never gets called!